Actions

 Couldn't be simpler.
 Click the "..." button and you can browse for a .wav to play.
 If you look in the media dir, a few sounds have been included with Toolfish to get you started.

-Note: MP3/midi is not supported, although you can use the Open/Run Program to play them. (but it opens a Media Player/Winamp or whatever player is associated with the file type, which may or may not be ok)
+Note: MP3/midi is not supported, although you can use the Run/Open Program action to play them. (but it opens whatever media player is associated with the file type, which may or may not be ok)

 Open a website